NickPatsiomkin/AutoMultimediaSystem/README.md

 This repository contains my personal homelab setup built on Ubuntu Server using Docker and Nginx.

-It provides a centralized landing page and multiple self-hosted services доступные через subdomains.
+It provides a centralized landing page and multiple self-hosted services available through subdomains.

 ---